 Create your own custom voice command with Alexa!

 Routines in the Alexa App are a series of steps performed by Alexa when the routine is triggered or started.
-There are two triggers to start the routine:
+There is an ever growing list of triggers to start the routine.
+Currently, you can start a routine when this happens:

 When a routine is triggered, you can select the actions that will be performed.
-Here is a current list of actions that your Echo device can do:
+Here is a small list of actions that your Echo device can do:

 You can create a list of actions from any or all of these categories in your routine.
 I created a routine with 21 actions without a problem so it is likely to meet your requirements.

-With one command, Alexa can perform a series of steps on multiple lights in your smart home.
+With one custom Alexa command, Alexa can perform a series of steps on multiple lights in your smart home.

 Alexa.
 I'm going to bed.

-You can create an Alexa routine with just your Echo Device if you aren't controlling a smart home product.
+You can create a custom Alexa routine with just your Echo Device if you aren’t controlling a smart home product.
 In this project, we are controlling smart home lights so you will need the following:

 1. Amazon Echo Device - There are several Amazon Echo devices to choose from.
 Learn how you can use the Amazon Echo in your smart home or check the price on Amazon below.